'Stronger moving forward': Blowing Rock State of the Town presented Aug. 13

 Current and upcoming challenges for the chamber include a workforce shortage due to remote learning at Appalachian State University in Boone, which has resulted in fewer students looking for work, Hardin said, along with affordable workforce housing.

-Blowing Rock Mayor Charlie Sellers reminded community members about council member changes that took place in 2019, which resulted in David Harwood joining the town council, Albert Yount’s re-election as a council member and Sellers being elected to a second term as mayor.
+Blowing Rock Mayor Charlie Sellers reminded community members about council member changes that took place in 2019, which resulted in David Harwood joining the town council, Albert Yount being re-elected to the council and Sellers being elected to a second term as mayor.

 Sellers mentioned several completed projects, including the Memorial Park playground equipment installation, which is “ready for children to play on it” as soon as COVID-19 restrictions allow.